tillitis/tkey-ssh-agent/README.md

 onto the computer, a shortcut to `tkey-ssh-agent-tray.exe`, with the required arguments, can be added in your user's `Startup` folder.

-When using the `--uss` option (as described for `tkey-runapp` above), the Windows build by default uses the pinentry program from Gpg4win for requesting the User-Supplied Secret.
-This package can be installed
+When using the `--uss` option the Windows build by default uses the pinentry program from Gpg4win for requesting the User-Supplied Secret.
-using: `winget install GnuPG.Gpg4win`.
+This package can be installed using: `winget install GnuPG.Gpg4win`.

 The SSH Agent supports being used by the native OpenSSH client `ssh.exe` (part of Windows Optional Features and installable using